-Considering underpricing some new products to gain market share and about to launch them?
-How did you set the invoice price – was it based on margin targeting or a simple cost plus mark up?
-Have you gone low on retail markdown strategy to penetrate the market assuming that it’ll be easy to increase prices at a later date?
+Are you considering underpricing some new products to gain market share and about to launch them?
+How did you set the invoice price?
+Was it based on margin targeting or a simple cost plus mark up?
+Have you gone low on retail markdown strategy to penetrate the market, assuming that it’ll be easy to increase prices at a later date?

 According to the latest price research, it is very common for both manufacturers and retailers to underprice new products using cost-based pricing methods.
 Over 80 to 90 per cent of all poorly chosen prices are too low.
 Many retailers believe that underselling a new product is the best way to promote the product and drive volume.

 The fatal assumption here is that it’s easy to move prices up at a later date – i.e., when you’ve won market share.

 This is not true.

 In fact, it’s incredibly difficult, if not impossible, to just move prices up without any pain or disruption to the market.
 Once you revealed your prices to the public, you’ve anchored your value with your published price point.
 It’s incredibly difficult to increase prices from a low starting position.